- Search The Registry

 A labor of Love!

-Augusta Braxton Baker, an African American librarian and storyteller, was born on this date in 1911.
+Augusta Braxton Baker, a Black librarian and storyteller, was born on this date in 1911.

 Born in Baltimore, Maryland, Braxton was the only child of parents who introduced her to the joys of reading at an early age.
 At age 16, she finished high school and enrolled at the University of Pittsburgh.
 She married at the end of her sophomore year, transferring to the New York College for Teachers in Albany, New York.
 Baker received a B.A.
 (1933) in education and a B.S.
 (1934) in library science from that college, moving to New York City soon after.

-In 1957, "Books About Negro Life for Children," the bibliography of the collection was published; it contained hundreds of book titles.
+In 1957, in "Books About Negro Life for Children," the bibliography of the collection was published; it contained hundreds of book titles.
 Baker discovered her gift for storytelling, an endeavor supported by the NYPL.
-In 1953, she was appointed "storytelling specialist," and two years later, "Talking Tree," the first of what would be four collections of stories by Baker, was published.
-A promotion in 1961 made Baker coordinator of children's services in all 82 branches of the NYPL.
+In 1953, she was appointed "storytelling specialist," and two years later, "Talking Tree," the first of the four collections of stories by Baker, was published.
+A promotion in 1961 made Baker the coordinator of children's services in all 82 branches of the NYPL.

 Black Women in America An Historical Encyclopedia